Young Artist Award: Young Artist Foundation

-Young Artist Awards
+Awards

 History

 The Young Artist Awards are presented annually by the Young Artist Association.
-Originally known as the Youth In Film Awards for the first twenty years, the name was officially changed to the Young Artist Awards for the 21st annual awards ceremony in March 2000.
+Originally known as the Youth In Film Awards for the first 20 years, the name was officially changed to the Young Artist Awards for the 21st annual awards ceremony in March 2000.
 Playfully referred to as the "Kiddie Oscars", the Young Artist Awards are regarded as young Hollywood's answer to the Academy Awards, recognizing children for their work within the entertainment industry.

 First presented for the 1978–1979 entertainment season, the awards were envisioned by Maureen Dragone, as a way to honor talented young people in film, television, and music who might otherwise be eclipsed by their adult co-stars.
 Two notable examples that year being young Ricky Schroder in The Champ and Justin Henry in Kramer vs. Kramer, who were each nominated for Golden Globes in the same categories as their adult counterparts.

 Originally held in the autumn in its early years, the awards ceremony has traditionally taken place in the spring for more than 20 years.